XternA/meson-network/README.md

 ```sh
 docker run -d --restart unless-stopped --name meson-node -e TOKEN=<YOUR_TOKEN> -e PORT=443 -e CACHE_SIZE=30 xterna/meson-network
 ```
 This will start the application in the background.
-The alias assigned is `gaga-node`.
+The alias assigned is `meson-node`.

 ## Like my work?
 Donations are warmly welcomed no matter how small and thank you very much. 😌